 Sec.
 I A quorum shall consist of 3 members.

 Sec.
 I 1.
 The president shall conduct meetings by formal procedure and perform the other duties of said office.

 Sec.
 I 1.
-The budget shall be prepared by the library director in conjunction with the board and be finalized for presentation to the council by the January meeting.
+The budget shall be prepared by the library director in conjunction with the board for presentation to the council at the

 Sec.
 I The by-laws may be amended by giving previous notification.
 A two-thirds majority is necessary for adoption.